SAP-archive/teched2020-DEV263/exercises/ex5_sap_jwt_trust_acl/README.md

 Having done that, you do not longer need to manage your `SAP_JWT_TRUST_ACL` environment specific and you do not longer accept any token from foreign applications.

-Continue to the last exercise, [Exercise 6](/exercises/zone_enablement), in order to prepare your application for Zone-Enabled Subaccounts.
+Continue with the last exercise, [Exercise 6](/exercises/zone_enablement), in order to prepare your application for Zone-Enabled Subaccounts.